YondernautsGames/NeoFPS_HighlightPlus/README.md

 - **HighlightPlus_AmmoCrate** is an updated version of the ammo crate
 - **HighlightPlus_AssaultRiflePickup** is an updated version of the assault rifle pickup.
 The contact ammo pickup has been disabled for demo purposes.
 - **HighlightPlus_AssaultRifle** is a version of the modular assault rifle which has been modified to drop the pickup above.

-## Issues
-When adding the effects to a hierarchy of objects, it is best to add each effect to the **InteractiveObjectHighlightPlus** instead of relying on Highlight Plus' highlight children system.
-The latter does not seem to correctly un-highlight children once the parent is unhighlighted.